 Despite claiming Sonicare win this category, Oral-B tends to offer more features on cheaper brush handles.
-More cleaning modes, a pressure sensor and Bluetooth connectivity on models that are cheaper than Sonicare, allowing those with a restricted budget to get more for their money.
+Particularly in the mid range brushes, you generally get a pressure sensor and Bluetooth connectivity on models that are cheaper than Sonicare.

 Most Sonicare brushes have 1-2 cleaning modes unless you go up to the most premium model which offers 3-5; whereas Oral-B has 1-4 modes until the most premium models that offer 5-6 modes.

 A pressure sensor is something that you didn’t see all that often on Sonicare brushes, but newer brush handles come with it as standard.
 Although at present, the implementation is not quite as good as Oral-B. With Oral-B, it is a light on the back of the brush handle that illuminates when the brush detects you are brushing too hard.
 It is a simple and easy way to become aware of the issue that is brushing too hard.
 Sonicare have a vibration alert, whilst functional is less obvious.

 A newer feature (although it has been around for a few years now) is Bluetooth connectivity which shares brushing data with your phone.
 Sonicare have 2-3 models that can do this whereas Oral-B have 8.